What is Product Market Fit for B2B SaaS? Understanding the Concept Once and For All

 Example: After launching the initial version of your fitness app, gather user feedback through in-app surveys and reviews.

-Achieving product-market fit also has special rules that marketers keep watch on.
+Achieving product-market fit also has special rules that marketers keep watch on, particularly in understanding saas product market fit dynamics.

 What is the 40% Rule for Product Market Fit?

-This means that your product has made an impact on your target market.
+Meaning?
+Your product has made an impact on your target market and has enhanced satisfaction.

 Why is the 40% Rule Important?